edgarpf/aws-cert-architect-professional/README.md

 * CloudWatch Events cannot trigger a Lambda function upon a new file upload in S3 as this event pattern is not supported.
 * When cross-zone load balancing is enabled, each load balancer node distributes the same traffic percentage across the registered targets in all enabled Availability Zones.
 ![imagem](https://i.ibb.co/MNgXyGM/imagem.jpg)
-* Use AWS Kinesis Data Streams to facilitate multiple applications consume same streaming data concurrently and independently
+* Use AWS Kinesis Data Streams to facilitate multiple applications consume same streaming data concurrently and independently.
+* If you have multiple AWS Site-to-Site VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+This enables your remote sites to communicate with each other, and not just with the VPC.
+Sites that use AWS Direct Connect connections to the virtual private gateway can also be part of the AWS VPN CloudHub.
+* By default, FIFO queues support up to 300 transactions (API calls) per second (300 send, receive, or delete operations per second).
+When you batch 10 transactions per operation (maximum), FIFO queues can support up to 3,000 transactions per second.
+* To use a certificate with an Application Load Balancer for the same site (the same fully qualified domain name, or FQDN, or set of FQDNs) in a different Region, you must request a new certificate for each Region in which you plan to use it.
+T
+*  The following content types skip the regional edge cache:
+- Proxy methods PUT/POST/PATCH/OPTIONS/DELETE go directly to the origin.
+- Dynamic content, as determined at request time (cache-behavior configured to forward all headers).